-This section describes the procedure for configuring Communication Manager to work with the Axtel SIP Trunking service.
+This section describes the procedure for configuring Communication Manager to work with XO Communications SIP Trunking.
 A SIP trunk is established between Communication Manager and Session Manager for use by signaling traffic to and from the service provider.
 It is assumed that the general installation of Communication Manager, the Avaya G450 Media Gateway and the Avaya Aura® Media Server has been previously completed and is not discussed here.